 Another interesting feature mentioned in Tarikh-i-Firuzshahi are three large, underground passages from the kotla, which allowed the Sultan and his family to travel unnoticed.
 One led to the Yamuna river, another to a hunting lodge on the Ridge and the third went all the way to Mehrauli.

 Firuz Shah Tughlaq died in 1388 CE, and was buried in a tomb next to the madarssa he had built at Hauz Khas.
 His weak successors shifted the capital back to Mehrauli.
 Infact, by 1394, there were two rival rulers, one at Firozabad and his rival at Delhi.
-Taking advantage of the chaos that prevailed across the empire, Central Asian invader Timur invaded India in 1398 CE, and marched right across to Delhi, where he camped right next to the Sultan’s tomb at Hauz Khas.
+Taking advantage of the chaos that prevailed across the empire, Central Asian invader Timur invaded India in 1398 CE, and marched right across to Delhi, where he camped right next to the Firuz Shah’s tomb at Hauz Khas.
 Following a battle, he sacked Delhi and Firuzabad and killed a large number of its inhabitants.

 Timur was especially impressed by Firuz Shah’s Jama Masjid and in his memoir mentions how “I ordered that all the artisans and clever mechanics, who were masters of their respective crafts, should be picked out from the prisoners and set aside… I had determined to build a Masjid-i-Jami in Samarkand, which should be without a rival in any country”.

 Firuzabad never recovered from this blow.
 For the Tughlaqs, the seat of power continued to remain at Mehrauli and then was moved to Agra by the Lodis.
 In 1533, Mughal Emperor Humayun began building a new city called ‘Dinpanah’ near what is today’s Purana Qila.
 A large number of Firuzabad’s buildings were demolished and their material reused to build this city.
 The final death knell for Firuzabad was when Mughal Emperor Shah Jahan decided to build a new city called ‘Shajahanabad’ in 1639.
 Most of the remaining buildings of Firuzabad were demolished on his orders and materials reused for his new city.
 Only the kotla, a few mosques and tombs survived.